-Erik Kane has nearly eight years of experience providing his clients, primarily in the computer arts, with litigation, licensing and counseling services in areas of intellectual property law which include patent, copyright, trademark, and trade secret litigation before federal courts, state courts, the International Trade Commission, and the Trademark Trial and Appeal Board.
-Mr. Kane is also adept at prosecuting copyrights and trademarks, as well as software patents.
-His practice focuses primarily on litigation at the trial and appellate level.
-He regularly prepares infringement and invalidity analyses and has participated in all stages of litigation including discovery, depositions, motions practice, oral arguments, and has served as trial counsel.
+Erik Kane’s practice focuses on providing clients, primarily in the computer arts, with litigation, licensing and counseling services.
+He regularly advises on patent, copyright, trademark, and trade secret litigation before federal courts, state courts, the International Trade Commission, and the Trademark Trial and Appeal Board.
+Mr. Kane also regularly prosecutes copyrights and trademarks, as well as software patents.
+He regularly prepares infringement and invalidity analyses and has participated in various stages of litigation including discovery, depositions, motions practice, and oral arguments; he has also served as trial counsel.

 Prior to joining Kenyon, Mr. Kane served as a law clerk in the United States Court of Federal Claims and served in the DC office of United States Senator Arlen Specter of Pennsylvania.

 Home Shopping Network, broadcaster of the well-known HSN television channel, Daystar Productions, and musician and on-air personality Stephen Paul (aka “Esteban”) in a trial jury that found our client did not willfully infringe the FISHMAN mark in a $25 million trademark suit brought by Fishman Transducers, Inc. in the District of Massachusetts.
 Helped convince the U.S. Court of Appeals for the First Circuit to uphold the lower court’s decision.
 Fishman Transducers, Inc. v.
 Stephan Paul et al.